-For the disgruntled fishy lovers this is where the day redeems itself.
-Its colourful with corals and rocky formations along with an abundance of fish to look at.
-This was a much more typical dive in terms on bottom time too, although my dive buddy ran out of air fairly quickly.
-My highlights on this dive, Moray Eels and Caribbean Reef Shark!
+Half Moon Caye is a colourful dive with corals, rock formations and an abundance of fish to look at.
+This is also a much more typical dive in terms on bottom time too.
+Some highlights on this dive; Moray Eels and Caribbean Reef Sharks!

-12noon - Lunchtime on Half Moon Caye Sanctuary.
+12noon - Lunchtime on Half Moon Caye Reserve

 Again, much like the previous dive spot at Half Moon Caye, there is a ton of stuff to see at this dive site.
 As its name suggests, there are a lot of pretty fish!

-With the third and final dive over and we were on the home strait and our long journey back to San Pedro.
-But first off, as if we hadn’t eaten enough all day out come the Snicker bars!
-My first chocolate since being away!
-And it was delicious – one couple even smuggled out a second one (Myron & Danika, I’m talking to you!)
+With the third and final dive done and dusted, you’ll be on the home straight and the long journey back to San Pedro.
+But first off, as if we hadn’t eaten enough all day outcome the Snicker bars!
+My first chocolate since being away! one couple even smuggled out a second one (Myron & Danika, I’m talking to you!).

-Then the grand finale of the day, they bring out the rum punch – Pineapple and Malibu (or their local equivalent of it).
-With plenty of ice it’s a much welcome treat to finish the day off with.
+With the return of the obligatory pukers from the morning bumpy boat ride sat at the tail end of the boat again left the rest of us to get on with the rum punch; Pineapple and Malibu (or their local equivalent of it).
+Served with plenty of ice it’s a much welcome treat to finish the day off with.

-The drink kept flowing, which certainly made the journey back go quick.
-It’s questionable as to how much I managed to drink; trying to get said drink into your mouth while on a boat in choppy seas meant that most of us were covered in sticky rum and juice come the end of the journey.
-Out of the three-large cupful’s I’m pretty sure the boat deck got the lions share.
+The cocktails kept flowing, which certainly made the journey back go quick.
+Despite our cups being constantly refilled, it was questionable as to how much actually made it to our mouths!
+Trying to get said drink into your mouth while on a boat in choppy seas meant that most of us were covered in sticky rum and juice come the end of the journey.
+I’m pretty sure the boat deck got the lions share.

 So, Scuba Dive Belize Blue Hole, is it worth it?

-Dive Belize Blue Hole was one of the best things I did on my month-long trip.
+The Dive at Belize Blue Hole was THE BEST thing I did in Belize.
 It was everything as amazing that I had hoped it would be, and more.

-I loved the quality of the dives, the sheer awesomeness and grandeur of the Blue Hole, I’d made a ton of new friends, saw beautiful aquatic life and fed enough food to last me a week!
+From the quality of the dives, the sheer awesomeness and grandeur of The Great Blue Hole, meeting ton of new friends who I shared this experience with, to beautiful aquatic life we saw under and above the waves topped off with enough food to last me a week!